 Alert for Cart Abandonment

 Retailers want sales and the sight of an abandoned cart is disappointing.
-Remind the customers of the leftover items in their carts, and encourage them to checkout.
+Retail push notifications can remind the customers of the leftover items in their carts, and encourage them to checkout.

 Related : Best Shopify Cart Abandonment Apps